LeChatP/RootAsRole/ebpf/README.md

  -c, --command=command  launch the command to be more precise.
- -s, --sleep=number     specify number of seconds before kill program -d, --daemon           collecting data until killing program printing result at end -r, --raw              show raw results of injection without any filtering -v, --version          show the actual version of RootAsRole -h, --help             print this help and quit.
+ -s, --sleep=number     specify number of seconds before kill program -d, --daemon           collecting data until killing program printing result at end -v, --version          show the actual version of RootAsRole -h, --help             print this help and quit.
 Note: this tool is mainly useful for administrators, and is almost not user-friendly